Characteristic modules over a local ring: Proofs of our main results

-Corollary \ref{artinian} guarantees that this question is affirmative in the case when the local ring $R$ is artinian.
+Corollary \ref{artinian} shows that this question is affirmative in the case when the local ring $R$ is artinian.
+After first draft of the paper appeared on arXiv, Dey and Ghosh \cite{DG} addressed Question \ref{q2} negatively in general; see \cite[Proposition 3.13]{DG}

 \begin{ac} Part of this work was done during Takahashi's visit to the Florida A\&M University in February, 2024.
-He is grateful to the members of the Department of Mathematics for their hospitality. \end{ac}
+He is grateful to the members of the Department of Mathematics for their hospitality.
+The authors thank the anonymous referee very much for carefully checking arguments and for his/her comments that significantly improved the paper. \end{ac}